This is my Parsons Challenge.

 After my army service, I accumulated over a year of work experience in the high-tech industry in Israel.
 It was only due to the prospect of attending Parsons that I gave up a career in that particular company.
 During that time I completed a 6 month design preparatory program.
-I have also started an internship in web design in a company on Union Square.
 I know what I want to do with my life.
 If I attend Parsons, you can expect to see only the highest marks from me.

 In short, I’m in love with web design, I’m in love with web development and I’m in love with Parsons.
 I’m willing to put my heart and soul into every single project you have me do, no matter how small or how large.
 I’m not looking for an easy ride.
 I know it’s going to be the hardest challenge I’ve ever faced and I’m up for the task.Scroll up